Skip to content

 • The 2FOC Test JIG and its cables and accessories (power supply cables, CAN cable, passive loads, etc)

-• The cables and resistive loads for “out-of-jig” testing (test procedure phase 2).
+• The cables and resistive loads for testing phase 2.

 • PICkit™ 4 In-Circuit Debugger/Programmer for Microchip PIC and dsPIC Flash Microcontrollers (IIT-Cod.16721)